This is an oldie but cherished memory – enjoy!

 A Christmas Story: This take on Christmas nostalgia relates well to the baby boomer generation.
 The memory of the Christmas parade centered around the town’s local department stores with their fantastic Santa dioramas, and fantasizing for a BB gun might be incomprehensible to today’s children.
-Even so, there are moments that are it timeless; children’s anticipation for gifts, the special dinners, are all something that kids today can relate.
+Even so, there are moments where it is timeless; children’s anticipation for gifts, the fuzziness between reality and childhood experience and holiday foods, are all something that kids today can relate.
 The movie has a happy ending with Ralphie sleeping next to his BB gun on Christmas night.

-National Lampoon’s Christmas Vacation: The quintessential American Christmas story about Clark Griswold’s hopes of creating a fairy-tale old fashioned Christmas for his entire family.
+National Lampoon’s Christmas Vacation: The quintessential American Christmas story about Clark Griswold’s hopes of creating a fairy-tale old-fashioned Christmas for his entire family.
 Since this is a comedy, it’s no spoiler alert to say this movie goes from scene to scene with funny moments that make you laugh out loud as you are cringing.
-From the procurement of the tree out in the wilderness, to decorating the outside of the house with lights, all the tiny details add up to a string of disasters.
+From the procurement of the tree out in the wilderness to decorating the outside of the house with lights, all the tiny details add up to a string of disasters.
 Clark’s valiant attempts to create a spectacular Christmas with the holiday lights, and his intention to make the house the best on the block, takes on the symbol of Clark’s manhood and his achievement as a provider.
-All of the family members are parodies that we can all relate to and we smile with anticipation as each new holiday situation arrives at the Griswold home: one of the best one liners was from Ellen Griswold: “ I don’t know what to say, except it’s Christmas and we’re all in misery.”
+All of the family members are parodies that we can all relate to and we smile with anticipation as each new holiday situation arrives at the Griswold home: one of the best one-liners was from Clark’s wife, Ellen Griswold: “ I don’t know what to say, except it’s Christmas and we’re all in misery.”
 As the Christmas holiday proceeds with Christmas tree fires, squirrel attacks, and the destruction of the dining room by the cousin’s dog, Ellen wonders if it could get any worse.
 Clark responds “How could things get any worse?
 We’re at the threshold of hell!”
-Despite all the challenges, the Griswold family does manage to have the best old-fashioned Christmas ever.
-Happy ending with entire cast singing Deck the Halls.
+Despite all the challenges, the Griswold family does manage to have the best old-fashioned Christmas ever, including a happy ending with entire cast singing Deck the Halls.